AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the centuries.
-Augustine always quotes the New Testament from the old Latin version, the *Itala*, from which the Vulgate was formed, instead of the original Greek.[^399] It seems that the doctrine of Origen prevailed in Northeastern Spain at this time, and that Jerome\'s translation of Origen\'s *Principiis* had circulated with good effect, and that Augustine, to counteract the influence of Origen\'s book, wrote in 415, a small work, *Against the Priscillianists and Origenists*.
+Augustine always quotes the New Testament from the old Latin version, the *Itala*, from which the Vulgate was formed, instead of the original Greek.[^399] It seems that the doctrine of Origen prevailed in Northeastern Spain at this time, and that Jerome's translation of Origen's *Principiis* had circulated with good effect, and that Augustine, to counteract the influence of Origen's book, wrote in 415, a small work, *Against the Priscillianists and Origenists*.
 From about this time began the efforts of Augustine and his followers that subsequently entirely changed the character of Christian theology.